 - This card features inputs and outputs – 8x DI, 4x AI and 2x DO.

 - It enables you to monitor inputs of devices that are not connected to the PLC which is connected to the router.

 - This card with three USB ports allows you to connect the Flexy 205 to up to 3 devices via USB port.

-In the top right corner, click on Wizards to easily set up your Flexy 205.
+For easy Flexy 205 setup, simply run the Quick Launch Wizard, which will guide you through the whole process step by step.
+Nevertheless, you can also set up your Flexy 205 without the Quick Launch Wizard – in the top right corner, click on Wizards.
+What will display is a quick configuration page.
 In System, you set your Ewon's name and the username and password for its web interface.
-In Internet, choose the type of router Internet connection.
+In Internet, you choose the type of router Internet connection.
 In VPN, you set up access to the Talk2M cloud service.
 In Gateway, you set the router's serial port if the router contains it.
-Nevertheless, to easily set up your Flexy 205, simply run the Quick Launch Wizard, which will guide you through the whole process step by step.

 A Comprehensive Summary on a Single Page